Non-universality of halo profiles and implications for dark matter experiments: Effects of profile scatter on dark matter annihilation

 We assume that the annihilation proceeds to a $b\bar{b}$ quark final state, and that the distribution in the number of gamma-rays emitted per source energy interval $E_s$ are described by the functional form given in \cite{bergstrom}, namely,

 We estimate the cosmological gamma-ray background for three different halo concentration distributions.
-First, we assume an Einasto functional form of the density as a function of radius and a one-to-one dependence of concentrations on mass and redshift as given in \cite{maccio}.
+First, we assume an Einasto functional form of the density as a function of radius and a one-to-one dependence of concentrations on mass and redshift as given in \cite{maccio}; this is case ``Einasto''.
 However, halo concentrations exhibit a distribution at fixed halo mass and redshift (see \S~\ref{subsec:concs}).
-As such, we consider a second case in which halo concentrations instead follow a Gaussian distribution, given by $\sigma_G = 0.283 c_{200}$, where $c_{200}$ remains the \cite{maccio} concentration as a function of mass and redshift, and the Einasto profile still describes the density distribution.
+As such, we consider a second case, ``Einasto $+$ Gaussian'', in which halo concentrations instead follow a Gaussian distribution, given by $\sigma_G = 0.283 c_{200}$, where $c_{200}$ remains the \cite{maccio} concentration as a function of mass and redshift, and the Einasto profile still describes the density distribution.
 This value for the Gaussian width corresponds to the fractional width found in our halo sample.
-Finally, we consider a case where the concentration distribution is log-normal about the mean concentration value, with dispersion given by $\sigma_{LN} = 0.121$, and all other aspects of the background calculation remain the same.
+Finally, we consider case ``Einasto $+$ LogNormal'' where the concentration distribution is log-normal about the mean concentration value, with dispersion given by $\sigma_{LN} = 0.121$, and all other aspects of the background calculation (\ie Einasto profile, mean concentration-mass-redshift relation) remain the same as the two other cases.

 In Fig.~\ref{fig:background}, we show the expected cosmological gamma-ray background for the three different distributions of dark matter.
 As expected, in the presence of a spread in the distribution of concentrations, the annihilation flux is increased relative to the case where there is a one-to-one mapping between concentration and mass.
 We find that a log-normal distribution would give rise to approximately a 10\% increase in the annihilation flux relative to our preferred Gaussian distribution of concentrations (which is only a few percent higher than the simple case of no distribution in concentrations).